Granola Girl’s Guide To Summer Hiking Clothes For Women

 Hiking Hats For Women

 Ever since living in Australia (the land of hot weather), a good sun hat has been a part of my everyday wear… especially with my hiking outfits on the trail.
-While I like my straw hat, I think this one would be a lot more appropriate to wear hiking.
+While I like my straw hat, I got it at a little convenience store at the beach in Queensland.
+I also like a classic waterproof brimmer hat for better protection.

 Hiking Shoes For Women